ladybug-tools/spider/gbxml-viewer/r11/README.md

 ## gv-app gbXML Viewer Application

+_This script calls and combines all the module into a single app_

 * All the gbXML Viewer modules all together and available in a single application
 * folder: gv-app
 * name space: APP{}
-* itle: gbXML Viewer Application
+* title: gbXML Viewer Application

 ### [gbXML Viewer Application Read Me]( #gbxml-viewer/r11/gv-app/README.md )